July 21st is known as Lamington Day and Junk Food Day.

 Today in history was an important one in the world of music, politics, movies and more.
 Here we’ll look at the happenings of July 21st throughout history.

 Did you know that on this day in 1853, the New York State Legislature voted to set aside hundreds of acres of land in Manhattan?
 This area was allocated to become Central Park.

-Keep reading for more interesting facts about July 21st in history!
+Keep reading for more fun & interesting facts about July 21st in history!

 J.K.
 Rowling’s final book in the series “Harry Potter and the Deathly Hallows” book was published worldwide.

-A record 12 million copies sold within just 24 hours of its release.
+A record 12 million copies were sold within just 24 hours of its release.